Give the gift that lasts! LearningStore: the best educational products at the best prices -- your purchases directly support Reading Rockets

 Jack's currently reading at a Rigby level 18.

 Clearly this sentence needs more context.
 What does a Rigby level 18 mean?
-Jack's mom wasn't sure if he was reading on grade level or not.
-According to this equivalency chart, Jack's doing just fine.
+Jack’s mom wasn’t sure if he was reading on grade level or not.
+According to this equivalency chart (opens in a new window), Jack’s doing just fine.

 Report card comment: